romaintrovallet/tutorials/NCS_UART_DFU.md

 ![Shows the log of the DFU in VSCode](img/NCS/UART/output_log_post.png)

-You have now performed a DFU over UART!!
+You have now performed a DFU over UART !!

 You can play with the 2 images that are on the target You have to copy the hashs of the original image